UAIG/cda-client/README.md

 <dt><tt>sparkSettings</tt></dt>
 <dd>
-<dl><dd>Configuration properties for the Spark.
-Properties are passed through to Spark and override any existing configuration with the same key.</dd></dl>
+<dl><dd>Configuration properties for Spark.
+The properties are passed through to the Spark configuration and override any existing configuration with the same key.</dd></dl>
 </dd>

 <dt><tt>connectionPoolSettings</tt></dt>